ember-learn/guides-source/guides/release/components/helper-functions.md

   }
 ```

-Once `showDropdown` is `true`, the `in-element` helper activates and we pass the `destinationElement` that contains the destination DOM element.
+Since `showDropdown` is passed into `MyDropdownComponent` as `show`, when `show` is `true`, the `in-element` helper is activated.
+We pass in `destinationElement` into `in-element` which contains the destination DOM element.
 The `in-element` helper will take the content block and render into the destination element.
 ```handlebars {data-filename=app/components/my-dropdown-component.hbs}
 {{#if @show}}
   {{#in-element this.destinationElement}}